 You are expected to be here at the beginning of each class, every day, for the rest of the quarter.
-If any preparation is required ahead of time, such as reading the chapter or working out problems, you are expected to have done it before you get to class.
-If you miss more than four lectures you may find yourself dropped from the class.
+If you miss four or more lectures you may find yourself dropped from the class.
 However, it is your responsibility to ensure being dropped or withdrawn from the course in order to avoid an "F" in the course if you stop attending lecture or lab.